sebastianlarisch/spryker-docs/docs/scos/dev/tutorials-and-howtos/advanced-tutorials/tutorial-replacing-a-default-data-importer-with-the-queue-data-importer.md

 </details>

 ## Step 4.
 Adjusting writers
-Make changes to all bulk data set writers, which store data internally.
+Make changes to all bulk dataset writers, which store data internally.
 Then, flush it to the database in bulk once a configured threshold is reached.
 First, use `Spryker\Zed\DataImport\Business\DataImporter\Queue\DataSetWriterPersistenceStateAwareTrait` inside these writers.
 Then, do the following:
 1. Switch the persistence state to `false` at the very beginning of the `::write()` method by calling `Spryker\Zed\DataImport\Business\DataImporter\Queue\DataSetWriterPersistenceStateAwareTrait::setDataSetWriterPersistenceState(false)`.